erutkarshh/cowin-slotavailability/README.md

 3. State Name: Type in your state name.
 4. District Name: Type in your district name.
 5. Pin Code - There can be 3 inputs as per choice
-    a.
-If one wants to monitor any specific pincode then type the pincode and hit enter
+    - If one wants to monitor any specific pincode then type the pincode and hit enter
-    b.
-If one wants to monitor multiple picodes in district then user can type pincodes seperated by comma.
+    - If one wants to monitor multiple picodes in district then user can type pincodes seperated by comma.
 E.g. 411005,411045
-    c.
-If one wants to monitor all pincodes in district then simply hit enter without typing anything.
+    - If one wants to monitor all pincodes in district then simply hit enter without typing anything.